-“I work with people with a variety of issues from all over the world on the phone or in person in my Mill Valley office.
+“I work with people with a variety of issues from all over the world on the phone, on zoom, FaceTime or in person in my Mill Valley office.
 For example, Dr. David Wise of the Stanford Protocol refers many men and women to me for guidance in transforming their catastrophic thinking, a root cause of the pelvic pain.”

 My therapy process is an intuitive one.
 I draw on a lifetime of experience and use guided meditation and deep listening.
 When I work with someone, I am interested in them coming to know their innate goodness and realizing that inside they are whole and complete no matter what else is happening in their lives.
 The “problems” in their lives are in fact not outside, they are our beliefs and thoughts.
 This discovery is empowering since it can be difficult or impossible to change our circumstances.
 Then we discover everything happens for us and not to us.
 And that the pain or suffering we experience is the gateway to our healing.